gritchou/algozon/README.md

 ## Index configuration

-From a search point we can rapidly see that attributes `name`, `brand` and `description` should be added to the Searchable attributes.
+Regarding the search we can rapidly see that attributes `name`, `brand` and `description` should be added to the Searchable attributes.

 ![Searchable Attributes](./docs/searchable-attributes.png)

 Then we have to think about the ranking and sorting attributes.
 From an ecommerce perspective, relevant business KPI could be: `number of sales`, `views`, `likes`, `release date`, `rating`, ...
 In our case one attribute that comes directly to mind is `popularity` and the second one could be `rating`.
 I think `rating` can be misleading because a product rated once could be rated six out of six when a product rated thousand times could have a rating of five.
 In this case the first result would not be the expected result.
 So I decided to use only the `popularity` as a custom ranking attribute.

-As recommended by Algolia, I decided not to change the other eight criteria of the Ranking Formula.
+As recommended by Algolia, I decided not to change the order of the eight criteria of the Ranking Formula.

 ![Ranking and Sorting](./docs/ranking-and-sorting.png)

-Now I simply had to use the my new Index configuration in my `app.component.ts`
+Now I simply had to use `prod_ALGOZON`, my newly configured Index in my `app.component.ts`

 ```javascript
 config = {